JaredGold/coding-notes/BootCamp/Sem 2/RoR/Rails-Controllers.md

 To get one controller's routes in terminal write `rails routes -c NAMEOFCONTROLLER`

+The prefix shows what exact path you want to follow

+#### Private

+The private keyword can but put at any point in a controller and basically says any function below it can only be used in that controller and can not be used by any other controller

 # LOST ALL NOTES DUE TO BSOD BELOW IS CODE